rkbennett/memimporter/README.md

 [natesubra](https://github.com/natesubra) for pushing me to learn more of this stuff

 [monoxgas](https://github.com/monoxgas) for the sRDI project which got me across the finish line

+[DaWouw](https://github.com/DaWouw) for the sRDI python fork that fixes hung execution